Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 Enhancing mental well-being

-Nestlé UK & Ireland has trained people to become qualified Mental Health First Aiders.
-They are on hand to support anyone who is experiencing emotional distress, mental health issues or who just wants to talk, regardless of whether it is work-related or personal.
-We support the charity Mind to ensure we offer our people the best support and tools to promote mental well-being across our entire workforce.
+In some markets, we have trained people to become qualified Mental Health First Aiders.
+They are on hand to support anyone experiencing emotional or mental health issues, whether work-related or personal.
+We support the charity Mind to offer our people the best support and tools to promote mental well-being across our entire workforce.

 Safer working conditions at sea

-Within our global operations, we audit that all our facilities are compliant with our sustainability and human rights requirements across seven pillars including Safety and Health, Environmental Sustainability, Conditions of Work and Employment, Local Communities and Labor Accommodation as well as Business Integrity and Security.
+In our factories, we have introduced new working practices that refocus the working environment around well-being.
+Within our global operations, we audit all our facilities for compliance with our sustainability and human rights requirements across seven pillars, including Safety and Health, Environmental Sustainability, Conditions of Work and Employment, Local Communities and Labor Accommodation, as well as, Business Integrity and Security.
+We use digital data and behavioral science to anticipate problems and tackle the root causes of risky behaviors.